Capybaric123/Danny-s-Wiki/content/_index.md

 ---

-Welcome to the home page of this test site!
+Welcome to the home page of this new wiki based on the HUGO static page generator, and enjoy the new style of a brand new wiki!

-## Introduction

----

-It is the introduction, but I am too bored to write anything here...

-## More stuff...

----

-Even more stuff I have no business writing.